knime/knimepy/README.rst

 .. __: https://github.com/applio/knimepy/raw/master/LICENSE

-Code and documentation are available according to the ??? (see LICENSE__).
+Code and documentation are available according to the LICENSE__.

 Expanded Example: Multiple Inputs/Outputs when Executing a KNIME Workflow